prorev/prorev.github.io/_posts/2020-04-01-machine-learning_probability.md

 scipy.stats.norm gives us parameters such as **loc** and **scale**.
 It also has a variety of methods and we explored **rvs**, **cdf**, **sf**, **ppf**, **interval**, and **isf** in this article.

-Matplotlib gives us easy but extensive tools to change minute details of a figure including 3D.
+Matplotlib gives us easy and extensive tools to change details of a figure including 3D.

 ## Discrete distributions